ASR

 ASRs: Weeks 4-12 (Session C); Weeks 3-6 (Session A/B)

 Faculty should submit ASRs for any students earning a D or E (i.e., unsatisfactory status) after the third week of class.
 Those students may require additional support from instructors, TAs, and/or advisors.
 Prompt notification and action can help the students get back on track to succeed in class.
-ASR submissions are monitored and multiple ASRs will initiate additional intervention.
+ASR submissions are monitored, and ASRs in multiple courses will initiate additional intervention.
 We strongly recommend faculty send follow-up messages to students to offer encouragement and resources.
 Keep the tone of the message positive and emphasize that you want them to succeed in class (see provided templates).
 If you have concerns regarding a student’s well-being or changes in their behavior, please contact the Office of the Dean of Students for direct assistance.

 Communicating with Students about ASRs